Rethinking the Mixture of Vision Encoders Paradigm for Enhanced Visual Understanding in Multimodal LLMs: Experiments

 \subsection{Visualization}

-To highlight the visual understanding capabilities of LEO, we conduct a qualitative analysis as shown in Fig.~\ref{fig:result}.
+To highlight the visual understanding capabilities of \ours, we present a qualitative analysis in Fig.~\ref{fig:result}.
 Our model is applied to a variety of vision-language tasks, including complex reasoning, detailed counting, OCR, spatial and mathematical reasoning, accounting analysis, and multi-image and multi-frame reasoning.
-With an efficient tile-level post-adaptation fusion strategy, LEO exhibits impressive performance across these challenging tasks.
-For example, our model can perform attribute-based counting, such as identifying the absence of \textit{parked} cars while there are several moving vehicles in the driving scene.
-Beyond simple recognition, LEO demonstrates spatial awareness, enabling it to answer OCR-related questions like,``\textit{What is located to the right of the shampoo?}".
-In multi-image reasoning, it accurately identifies detail differences between images, such as the dog's head being in different positions.
-LEO also demonstrates strong capabilities in multi-frame reasoning in the autonomous driving domain, including recognizing safe actions in dynamic scenes, such as stopping to allow a pedestrian to cross.
-Additionally, LEO excels in OCR tasks, effectively interpreting dense text, and handles complex mathematical and accounting problems, showcasing its strong reasoning abilities.
+With an efficient tile-level post-adaptation fusion strategy, \ours exhibits impressive performance across these challenging tasks.
+For example, our model can perform attribute-based counting, such as identifying the absence of parked cars while there are several moving vehicles in the driving scene.
+Beyond simple recognition, \ours demonstrates spatial awareness, enabling it to answer OCR-related questions like ``\emph{What is located to the right of the shampoo?}'' In multi-image reasoning, \ours accurately identifies detail differences between images, such as the dog's head being in different positions. \ours also demonstrates strong capabilities in multi-frame reasoning in the autonomous driving domain, including recognizing safe actions in dynamic scenes, such as stopping to allow a pedestrian to cross.
+Finally, \ours excels in OCR tasks, effectively interpreting dense text, and also handles complex mathematical and accounting problems, showcasing its strong reasoning abilities.
+See Appendix~\ref{app.vis}.